Deploy AI Apps: From Localhost to Production in 60 Min (2026)

 WORKDIR /app

-# Install dependencies first (Docker layer caching)
+# Install dependencies before copying code (Docker layer caching)

 COPY requirements.txt .